-With medical speech recognition technology such as Dragon Medical One, clinicians can issue notes to an EHR where a mobile app serves as the microphone on their device.
+With medical speech recognition technology, such as Dragon Medical One, clinicians can dictate directly to an EHR.
+Furthermore, a mobile app serves as the microphone on their smartphone.
 After processing these notes, the software updates the medical records of their patients immediately.

-Hence, it saves considerable resources of the healthcare institution as the transcription task is handled automatically and internally.
+This saves a considerable amount of resources for the healthcare institution.
+The costs associated with transcription are completely eliminated.
 It also promotes collaboration among clinicians.
 This means that clinicians can view the notes of a patient as soon as the treating physician adds them.
-Documentation was never this straightforward as voice recognition is quickly becoming a seamless component of the IT workflows in hospitals.
+Documentation was never this straightforward.
+It’s a fact that voice recognition is quickly becoming a seamless component in the healthcare industry.

 There are some prominent names that have become popular for their effective use of speech recognition technology.
 For instance, Cedars-Sinai and many other hospitals encourage researchers and clinicians to use Amazon Alexa.
 With Alexa doctors and nurses can view information in real time in a bid to treat patients, particularly those who are in the ICU.

 Several dynamic and command-based responses in an EHR system can significantly decrease the time needed to execute traditional dictation.